artisan-roaster-scope/artisan/_docs/16-colors.md

 ![colors dialog lcd](/assets/images/gsg/colors dialog lcd.png)

-You can adjust the Opacity of the graph colors, the statistic summary box, and mask when using the Analyze featture.
+You can adjust the Opacity of the graph colors, the statistic summary box, and mask when using the Analyze feature.

 ![opacity](/assets/images/gsg/color opacity.png)